16 Best Denver Neighborhoods for 2023 (A Local’s Picks)

-Berkeley is great Highland neighborhood in Denver for finding traditional single family homes along quiet, safe, and relatively walkable streets.
+Berkeley is a great Highland neighborhood in Denver for finding traditional single family homes along quiet, safe, and relatively walkable streets.
 It offers a vibrant hub of high end dining and boutiques along the iconic Tennyson Street.

 Berkeley is also home to Berkeley Lake Park and Rocky Mountain Lake Park, which makes it a great place to live in Denver if you enjoy the outdoors or have a dog.
-Plus, it’s close to I-70, giving you easy access for day trips from Denver to the Rocky Mountains on weekends.
+Plus, it’s close to I-70, giving you easy access to day trips from Denver to the Rocky Mountains on weekends.

 Pros of Berkeley Neighborhood

 - Spacious homes, many with yards

 - Lots of restaurants, coffee shops, art galleries, and culture

 - Great parks with walking trails, playgrounds, and outdoor space